Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Note that, meat makes up less than 3% of the chimpanzee diet in the wild, therefore it’s barely taken.

 Do Chimpanzees hunt?
-Yes, on rare occasions chimps do hunt for meat.
+Yes, on rare occasions Chimpanzees in Kibale National Park do hunt for meat.

 While hunting for small monkeys like the Red Colobus, Chimpanzees hunt where the forest canopy is irregular.
 This allows them to corner the monkeys in the appropriate direction.